Can You Refinance a USDA Loan or Mortgage? | 2025

 Check your USDA refinance options

+So how soon can you refinance a USDA loan?
 To refinance via the USDA program, you typically need to have had your current loan for at least a year.
 But a conventional loan might allow you to refinance sooner.

-USDA refinance options
+USDA refinance loan options

 Refinancing a mortgage involves applying for a new home loan to replace your existing home loan.